 Electricity is a powerful tool, but it can also be a dangerous one.
 It’s important to separate fact from fiction when dealing with electricity and electrical installations of all kinds.
+Understanding proper electrical safety is just one part of electrical training.
 Here are a few common myths and facts about electrical safety in the workplace.

 Myth #1: Electric shock from current of 3 milliamperes (mA) is harmless.

 Truth: If directly connected to an energized part, the human body will conduct electricity, allowing a current to flow from the contact point to an exit point, such as the ground.Even at levels as low as three to 10 mA, shock from the current can cause indirect injuries by causing involuntary muscular reactions leading to bruises, fractures and even death from collisions or falls.

 Myth #2: Only high voltage lines are dangerous.